Step In To Your Medicine:

 TRAINING LOCATION:

-MEALS AND LODGING:
+MEALS AND ROOMS:

 MEDICAL SUPPORT